GeorgetteTanner/benchmarking/README.md

 ## Info
-This repository contains information and variant profiles for samples used to benchmark somatic genome analysis methods in Tanner et al 2021.
+This repository contains information and variant profiles for samples used to benchmark somatic genome analysis methods in Tanner et al.

-Corresponding sequencing datasets are available at https://www.ebi.ac.uk/ena/browser/view/PRJEB28319.
+Some files are only available in the accompanying GitHub release due to their size.

 Note that eg. v1r1 corresponds to s1r1 in Tanner et al.

-Some files are only available in the accompanying GitHub release due to their size.
+Corresponding sequencing datasets are available at https://www.ebi.ac.uk/ena/browser/view/PRJEB28319.

 Please email medgnt@leeds.ac.uk for any queries or assistance with using the datasets.